Is Coronavirus Affecting Your Sleep?

 Invest in quality bedding

 It’s extremely important that in a time of stress, anxiety, and crisis that your bed is a safe, soothing haven for your brain to rest.
 The best method for this is investing in quality, comfortable bedding that will help carry you into sleep.
-The most popular bedding material on the market is bamboo.
-Bamboo has natural cooling properties that allow air to pass easily through, keeping you cool and wicking away moisture.
-Retailers have been quickly selling out of bamboo material as of late due to COVID-19.
-Bamboo is naturally hypoallergenic and antibacterial.
-It repels dust, dirt, dead skin, bacteria, and other harmful foreign bodies that can do everything from aggravating allergies to making you seriously ill.
-We highly recommend the Cosy House Luxury Bamboo Bed Sheets and Luxury Bamboo Pillows for the ultimate security and comfort.
+The most popular bedding material on the market is bamboo viscose.
+Bamboo viscose has natural cooling properties that allow air to pass easily through, keeping you cool and wicking away moisture.
+Bamboo viscose is also naturally hypoallergenic, resisting odors, stains, and warding off common household non-living allergens.
+We highly recommend the Cosy House Luxury Bed Sheets and Luxury Pillows for the ultimate security and comfort.

 We've gone ahead & enclosed a 10% off coupon below for you to use if you'd like to take the plunge and try out our sheets for yourself!
 To shop our collection & get 10% OFF Use the code 'BLOG10' at checkout.